jsturma/backuplens/README.md

 podman exec clamav freshclam
 ```

-**Note**: The ClamAV updater service automatically detects and uses Podman or Docker.
-It requires container runtime socket access to execute updates.
+**Note**: The ClamAV updater service runs as a standalone process (not containerized) and automatically detects and uses Podman or Docker.
+It requires container runtime access on the host to execute updates.
 The database updates are stored in the persistent volume and will be available after container restarts.

 **Important**: The service uses the official ClamAV image (`clamav/clamav:latest`) which provides up-to-date ClamAV versions.
 If you encounter rate limiting or version warnings, the service will return appropriate HTTP status codes with detailed error messages.